Former NRL player, three children die in horrific car fire

-A former NRL player, Rowan Baxter, and his three young children have died in a horrific car fire in Brisbane.

-The mother of the children, Hannah Baxter, was critically injured, when the car was allegedly set on fire in suburban Camp Hill early on Wednesday.
+The news came hours after her estranged husband Rowan Baxter, 42, and their children Laianah, 6, Aaliyah, 4, and Trey, 3, died inside their vehicle on a quiet suburban street in Brisbane’s east about 8.30am on Wednesday.

+A major crime scene was established, with police cordoning off a large part of the street and several side streets.

-The ABC says it understands Ms Baxter jumped from the vehicle and yelled “he’s poured petrol on me” before the car burst into flames about 8.30am.
+Police said they were still investigating what happened, but various media reports told of witnesses saying Ms Baxter had run from the car screaming “he’s poured petrol on me” before the car burst into flames.

+The couple’s Integr8 fitness website described Ms Hannah as “an enthusiastic, passionate mother of three.
+Coming from a highly competitive sporting background, Hannah represented Queensland in Trampoline Sports for four consecutive years.”

+Until recently Mr Baxter – a one-time member of the New Zealand Warriors NRL squad in the mid-2000s – had run the fitness centre with his wife, as well as training AFL, Super Rugby and NRL players.

 Neighbours reported hearing multiple explosions before seeing the car engulfed in flames.